 Violence impacts the public life of Afghanistan’s women.
 As conflict claims the men in their family, women shoulder the burden of finding ways to support the family financially.
 For the many women in Afghanistan already living within gender lines, conflict limits their movement and ability to help loved ones: They cannot access resources for their family, healthcare, and education if they fear leaving their homes.

 That affects attendance for Women for Women International classes, too.
-While women may face gender-based violence around the country and conflict affects many parts of Afghanistan, much of the current conflict is focused on Kabul, the capital city, where we have a program.
+While women may face gender-based violence around the country and conflict affects many parts of Afghanistan, much of the current conflict is focused on Kabul, the capital city.

 A rise in conflict from the peace deal fallout threatens democracy in Afghanistan.
 In elections last fall, more than 400 women ran for political office.
 Even more turned out to vote: A record 33 percent of those who cast a ballot October 2018 were women.
 That means 1 out of 3 voters was a woman.